An Incremental Sampling and Segmentation-Based Approach for Motion Planning Infeasibility: Approach

-A significant computational bottleneck in Algorithm~\ref{algo:samplecobstacle} is the \texttt{CollisionCheck} subroutine, which, for each sampled configuration $q$, checks for collisions between $\C{R}(q)$ and all obstacles in the environment.
+\textbf{Subroutine \texttt{SpeedUp}}: A significant computational bottleneck in Algorithm~\ref{algo:samplecobstacle} is the \texttt{CollisionCheck} subroutine, which, for each sampled configuration $q$, checks for collisions between $\C{R}(q)$ and all obstacles in the environment.
 To optimize this process, we employ a simple heuristic that allows for avoiding unnecessary collision checks for certain configurations $q$.
 We will clarify this with an illustrative example.
 Let us consider an articulated robot with $n$ links.
-Suppose that the $j$-th link, for a sampled configuration $q = (q^1, \ldots, q^j, \ldots, q^n)$, collides with an obstacle.
+Suppose that the $j$-th link, for a sampled configuration $q = (q_1, \ldots, q_j, \ldots, q_n)$, collides with an obstacle.
 In such a case, it is readily observed that

-where $\ast$ denotes the fact that the components $(q^{j+1}, \ldots, q^n)$ may assume any admissible values.
+where $\ast$ denotes the fact that the components $(q_{j+1}, \ldots, q_n)$ may assume any admissible values.
 In other words, for all configurations where the components from the first link to the $j$-th link are fixed (values corresponding to those that resulted in collision with the obstacle), any combinations of the $(j+1)$-th to $n$-th links will still collide with that obstacle.
 Thus, without querying the \texttt{CollisionCheck} subroutine, all the cells in $\C{CB}$ corresponding to such configurations may be updated.
+Algorithm~\ref{algo:speedup} summarizes this procedure.

+A similar principle has recently been exploited in motion planning through the use of quotient-space decompositions, where infeasible equivalence classes of configurations in the C-space are pruned based on admissibility in lower-dimensional projections~\cite{orthey2019ISRR}.
+This strategy effectively reduces the sampling space and has been shown to achieve runtime improvements of at least an order of magnitude.

-A similar strategy may be employed in the case of C-obstacle formed due to self-collision.
+An analogous heuristic can also be applied when the C-obstacle arises due to self-collision.
 If the $i$-th link and the $j$-th link collide, it is verified that

-where $\ast$ denotes the fact that the components $(q^{1}, \ldots, q^{i-1})$, $(q^{j+1}, \ldots, q^n)$ may assume any admissible values.
+where $\ast$ denotes the fact that the components $(q_{1}, \ldots, q_{i-1})$, $(q_{j+1}, \ldots, q_n)$ may assume any admissible values.